You can use Jinjava in Automation to provide context or work with parameters.

 If you want to include an outgoing integration node and use parameters from the response:

-This is to avoid getting a customer stuck in a workflow if the webhook does not respond or returns an error.
+This is to avoid getting a profile stuck in a workflow if the webhook does not respond or returns an error.

-This is to allow the customer to have more than one journey active at a time, with different webhooks being used.
+This is to allow the profile to have more than one journey active at a time, with different webhooks being used.

 An example workflow with a context switch